gertjanklein/copy-iris-items/doc/configuration.md

 The program is based on the concept of a project, specifying which items belong together and should be checked in in the same repository.
 This allows having multiple projects (e.g., component libraries) in a single namespace, handling them separately.
-Each project then has a separare configuration file.
+Each project then has a separate configuration file.

 This section specifies the items that belong to the project.
 These may